-The staff at the Counseling Center is available to any student of the University community for personal and confidential consultation as well as individual and group counseling.
+The staff at the Counseling Center is available to any student of the University community for personal and confidential consultation, as well as individual and group counseling.

-The University of Scranton Counseling Center joins with the broader Student Affairs Division as we commit ourselves to the integration of high-quality student learning with the development of the whole person.
+The University of Scranton Counseling Center joins with the broader Student Life, as we commit ourselves to the integration of high-quality student learning with the development of the whole person.
 For the Counseling Center, this entails the promotion of well-being, personal growth, and interpersonal development of all students at the University.

 Mindful of our Jesuit tradition, we emphasize respect for the student both as a unique individual and as a member of the University.
 In service of the student, the Counseling Center collaborates with and acts as a consultant to all divisions of the University.

-While we work primarily with individuals and small groups within the University community, we are also keenly aware of our role in forming men and women who will be agents of change in the world community.
+While we work primarily with individuals and small groups within the University community, we are also keenly aware of our role in forming men and women, who will be agents of change in the world community.